Flexmonster 3.0 Roadmap

 6. done Selecting fields to include in the pivot table, determining which fields go into rows, columns, and values

-7. in progress Selecting fields to include in the report filters box
+7. later Selecting fields to include in the report filters box

 8. done Reordering fields within the rows, columns, and values